NYPD Radio Encryption: $390 Million to Hide Police Communications

 "Ambulance chasers"

-Attorneys and tow truck companies supposedly follow scanner traffic to arrive at accident scenes.
+Attorneys and tow truck operators allegedly follow scanner traffic to reach accident scenes ahead of competitors.

-- Zero documented cases of major crimes enabled by scanner access
+- No documented major crimes enabled by scanner access have been produced by the department or independent reviewers

-- Frequency hijacking is already illegal and can be addressed without full encryption
+- Frequency hijacking is already a federal crime and can be addressed without full encryption

-- "Ambulance chasing" is a civil matter, not a public safety justification for secrecy
+- "Ambulance chasing" is a civil enforcement matter, not a public safety argument

-- The real pattern: encryption accelerated after 2020 police accountability protests
+- The encryption push accelerated after the 2020 police accountability protests

-In January 2025, NYC journalists lost access to the vital NYPD "Special Operations" radio feed, further endangering breaking news efforts during critical incidents.
+In January 2025, NYC journalists lost access to the NYPD "Special Operations" radio feed, cutting off real-time information during high-profile incidents.

 "The NYPD began encrypting precinct channels more than a year ago, and journalists have already lost real-time access in multiple parts of the city.
 Any further delay in implementing a clear, enforceable access policy simply prolongs a situation where the public is less informed and accountability is diminished."

-In December 2025, the New York City Council passed Bill 1460-2025 by a vote of 41-7, sponsored by Manhattan Council Member Gale Brewer.
-The bill mandates that the NYPD develop a policy ensuring certain police radio communications are made available in real-time to credentialed journalists, excluding sensitive information.
+In December 2025, the New York City Council passed Bill 1460-2025 by a vote of 41-7.
+Sponsored by Manhattan Council Member Gale Brewer, the bill requires the NYPD to make certain radio communications available to credentialed journalists in real-time, with narrow exceptions for sensitive tactical operations.

-Just one day after the City Council vote, Governor Kathy Hochul vetoed a state bill that would have granted press members across New York State real-time access to encrypted police radio transmissions.
+One day after the City Council vote, Governor Kathy Hochul vetoed a state bill that would have required press access to encrypted police radio across New York State.

-The state "Keep Police Radio Public Act," introduced by Senate Deputy Leader Michael Gianaris, would have required all law enforcement agencies—including the NYPD—to preserve access to their radio communications for the press, volunteer first responders, and members of the public.
+The "Keep Police Radio Public Act," introduced by Senate Deputy Leader Michael Gianaris, would have required all New York law enforcement agencies to preserve radio access for journalists, volunteer first responders, and the general public.

 NYPD begins quietly encrypting precinct channels in Brooklyn